 There were some great spots along the far end of the lake for photography.
-However, from that perspective El Capitan had a more rounded appearance.
-Hiking back to near the lakes outlet it displayed a more impressive horn-like spire.
+However, from that perspective, El Capitan had a more rounded appearance.
+Hiking back to near the outlet of the lake it displayed a more impressive horn-like spire.

 El Capitan, Alice Lake #66114 Purchase